ImtiazChowdhury/templatesjs/README.md

 ```
 output : `<a href="user/foo">foo</a>`

 ## Specify case

 **specify output to be UPPERCASE or Capitalized or lowercase**

-you can specify whether the output will be in UPPERCASE, lowercase, Capitalized using a third optional `"case"` param
+you can specify whether the output will be in UPPERCASE, lowercase, Capitalized using a third optional `"style"` param
 in the `templatesjs.render()` function

 the case param supports three values "CASE", "Case", or "case"